KalaayPT/Profit-Taker-Guide/tldr.md

 :::info Profit-Taker's main mechanic restricts you to dealing damage with only one element at a time, so the recommended setup looks like this:

-- Primary: Ogris, used exclusively for pylons.
+- Primary: [Kuva] Ogris, used exclusively for pylons.
 - Melee: any Zaw with <b>Exodia Contagion</b> (make sure you can reach 100% crit chance).
 This is because Contagion turns Zaws into incredibly strong projectile weapons that can both be used very quickly and cover a lot of elements because of how Exodia contagion works, more on that a bit later
-- Secondary: any high [crit] damage secondary works, but because of the innate elements on a Contagion Zaw, you want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor) or you will have to equip [Magnetic Might](https://warframe.fandom.com/wiki/Magnetic_Might).
-The weapon of choice therefore is [Tenet Diplos](/beginner/vex-armor-builds#tenet-diplos-build).
+- Secondary: any high [crit] damage secondary works (Notable examples include, but are not limited to: Sicarus Incarnon, Tenet Diplos, Gammacor Incarnon, Pyrana Prime etc.), but because of the innate elements on a Contagion Zaw, you either want one that has innate magnetic damage (a lich weapon or a Synoid Gammacor) or you have to equip [Magnetic Might](https://warframe.fandom.com/wiki/Magnetic_Might).
+The weapon of choice therefore is the [Sicarus Prime](/vex-armor-builds#sicarus-prime-incarnoff) with an incarnon adapter installed for its passive buffs.
 More on the element distribution in a second.
 - Archgun: can be used either in hand (see [Mausolon](#archgun-in-hand-mausolon) lower down) or in mech (see [Corvas](#archgun-on-mech-corvas) lower down).
 The easier option is usually to do mech, since it doesn't leave you in the open during the pull down animation and during the destroying of the legs
 :::

 :::tip The expected distribution of elements looks like this (taken from [Creating builds](/beginner/creating-builds#shields)):

-Secondary: Viral, Heat, innate Mag, and optional Radiation
+Secondary: Viral, Heat, Magnetic, and optional Radiation (also IPS, depending on the weapon)

 Melee (Contagion): Gas, Cold, innate IPS, Blast (innate to Exodia Contagion), Corrosive (covered by Melee Exposure), Radiation, and optional Magnetic